Topicus: Another Great Compounder In The Making

 Now you can see why Topicus has no business paying a dividend or share buybacks.
 They aren’t going to generate 23-30% returns on either of those options.
 So they stick with what they know: acquire other great companies that earn high returns on equity.

-We need to check CAPEX and R&D spend as well to see if either of these will rise and cut into FCF at some point.
+We need to check CAPEX and R&D spending as well to see if either of these will rise and cut into FCF at some point.
 Let’s first examine Maintenance CAPEX as this is an ongoing expense the company must pay in order for it to function properly.
-Their maintenance CAPEX (I’m using the purchase of Property and Equipment) for 2021 was €5.4 million, 2020 was €2.4 million.
+Their maintenance CAPEX (I’m using the purchase of Property and Equipment) for 2021 was €5.4 million, and 2020 was €2.4 million.
 This maintenance CAPEX spend for 2021 is 3% of OCF.
 This maintenance CAPEX for CSU is a negative working capital number.
 So I don’t think this CAPEX number will ever become a concern.

 R&D for 2021 was €99 million and in 2020 €65 million on €742 million and €493 million.
 So these can be expected to increase as the company scales.
 These numbers as a percentage of revenue are 13% in 2021, and 13% in 2020.
 Given that the company does have a higher emphasis on organic growth, I think this R&D spend is probably here to stay.
 Perhaps as the company scales, it will decrease as a percent of revenue, but as long as they make organic growth somewhat of a priority, this expense should remain meaningful.